tonyx/sharpinoCounter4/README.md

 # Sharpino Counter

-Example of a Counter with Sharpino, with Kafka.
+Example of a Counter with Sharpino using repository pattern (implemented as list)

 ## Table of Contents

-Prerequisites: dbmate, postgres, Apache Kafka
+Prerequisites: dbmate, postgres

 - [Installation](#installation)
 - [Optional Postgres EvenStore](#postgesEventStore)